theotchlx/A-SABR/README.md

 ## Description

 The A-SABR project provides a framework to instantiate routing algorithms from research activities up to operational contexts.
-This project was developed after the experience gathered from CGR at the Jet Propulsion Laboratory and the scalability researches around Schedule-Aware Bundle Routing (SABR)'s scalability with SPSN at the University of Dresden.
+This project was developed after the experience gathered from CGR at the Jet Propulsion Laboratory and the scalability research around Schedule-Aware Bundle Routing (SABR)'s scalability with SPSN at the University of Dresden.